-Field Trip to: Date of Trip:

-ass: Instructor(s):

-Number of students making trip:

-Time of Departure: of Return:

-Method of Transportation (check one): NW vehicle Private Vehicle Other

-Names of NWCC Faculty/Staff Su

-•

-Approved by: Date:

-All students are expected to cond luct themselves in a manner which is consistent with

-duct (Student Guide).
-Students on college-sponsored

-nd regulations of the college which govern student

-ay inappropriate behavior during an off-campus trip will

-lege official for disciplinary action.

-All students who go on trip mu st sign the statement below:

-community College and faculty from any liability claim

-concerning this trip:
+Field Trip to: Date of Trip: Class: Instructor(s): Number of students making trip: Time of Departure: of Return: Method of Transportation (check of one): NW vehicle Private Vehicle Other Names of NWCC Faculty/Staff Su pervising students: ŕ Approved by: Date: 7 All students are expected to condu uct themselves in a manner which is consistent with the NWCC Code of Student Cond uct (Student Guide).
+Students on college-sponsored d regulations of the college which govern student behavior.
+Any students who displa ay inappropriate behavior during an off-campus trip will be referred to the appropriate colle ege official for disciplinary action.
+All students who go on trip must release Northwest Mississippi Coconcerning this trip: ommunity College and faculty from any liability claim